 There are many factors to consider when using price action.
 Especially when analyzing the many trends, we see repeated time and time again.
 One of the more common trends revolves around the 50% retracement level, which can occur for several reasons:

-Index is simply overbought
+The index is simply overbought

-Profit takers gain control dragging index down
+Profit takers gain control dragging the index down

 Buyers take control at the 50% retracement level